roboscienceorg/book/source/Sensors/ProximitySensors.rst

 don’t just generate a single closing of the switch, but we may have hundreds.
 You can imagine what this text would look like if the keyboard did not address this iiisssssuuueeeeee.
-The process of removing the false signals, the noise, is called debouncing.
+The process of removing the false signals, the noise, is called :index:`debouncing`.
 There are both hardware and software solutions to the problem.

 The first approach we will discuss is given in